symbiote-h2020/SymbIoTeSecurity/README.md

 ISS: username
 SUB: clientId
 ```
-For symbiote components acting on behalf of the CoreAAMOwner or PlatformOwner [Note: R3 version, will be changed in R3.1]:
+For symbiote components acting on behalf of the Platform:
 ```
-ISS: AAMOwnerUsername/PlatformOwnerUsername
+ISS: PlatformId
-SUB: componentId@PlatformId
+SUB: componentId
 ```
 where platformId is be **Symbiote_Core_AAM** for core components.